 The programmer can exit any mode by repeatedly pressing the keypad ESC (Escape) key until the display reads System All Normal.
 Ten minutes of inactivity will also cause the panel to exit Programming Mode.
-Note that the data which is entered during Programming mode is automatically saved by the panel as soon as the data is entered.
-If the Reset key is pressed or power is lost before exiting Programming mode, all data just entered will not be lost.
+Note that the data which is entered during Programming mode is automatically saved by the control panel.
+If the Reset key is pressed or power is lost before exiting Programming mode, all data just entered will be retained.